 - CT Scan: This is a 3D x-ray that is fast and relatively cheap.
 On the other hand, it does use a large amount of radiation.

 - MRI Scan: This scan produces a more detailed image and does not use radiation.
 Unfortunately, it takes a long time to generate an image and is very costly.

 In an emergent setting, the CT scan is typically ordered first.
-Then, if more detail is needed, an MRI can be ordered later if the patient is stable.
+If more detail is needed, an MRI can be ordered later if the patient is stable.
 Once the location is identified, the neurosurgeon has a target.Treatment Guidelines of a TBI: Decompressive Craniectomy

-The guidelines published by the American Association of Neurosurgeons includes recommendations on a number of different treatment options.
+The guidelines published by the American Association of Neurosurgeons include recommendations on several different treatment options.
 One of the popular topics of discussion is a decompressive craniectomy.
 If the brain is injured, it swells in a response similar to someone banging a knee on a hard object.
 When the brain swells inside of the skull, it could herniate.
 This can lead to severe, permanent disabilities or death.
 The goal of a decompressive craniectomy is to:

 - Give the brain a place to swell without being enclosed by the skull.

 - Prevent herniation by removing a portion of the skull.